 If you wish, you can "publish" any given component into your project so that you own all the Blade files that make up that component.

 At first, you might be hesitant to publish components because you won't receive automatic updates, howevever, this isn't as scary as it may first seem.
-To publish a component, run the following Artisan command:

 You will be prompted to search and select which components you want to publish.
-If you want to publish all components at once, you can use the
+If you want to publish all components at once, you can use the --all flag:

-component into your project, you would find the component file in the following location:
+Let's say you decided to publish the checkbox component into your project, you would find the component file in the following location:

 Now, you can continue using the checkbox component like normal, but the published Blade files will be used instead of the original ones.
 This means you can change anything you like about the component such as classes, slots and variants.